freedomofpress/securedrop-workstation-docs/docs/journalist/submissions.rst

 disposable VM.
 For more information about this and other security features of Qubes, see `the Qubes OS documentation`_.

-.. tip:: In Qubes, window border colors are used to signify different qubes.
+.. tip:: In Qubes, window border colors are used to signify different virtual machines.

 .. _`the Qubes OS documentation`: https://www.qubes-os.org